bedoshi/Studying/README.md

 ## Sample list
 This Repository has some sample codes like below.
 - `@RestController` and the test codes with using MvcMock.
+- Getting parameter from url with `@PathVariable`.
+- Getting parameter from request parameter with `@RequestParam`
+- Mocking a class with `Mockito`.
+    - Defining mock's operation.
+    - Verifying calls count of component method as repository with using `@Mock` and `@InjectMocks`.
+- Testing repository class with `mybatis`
+    - insert
+    - select
+- Testing repository class with `DBUnit`
+    - `@DatabaseSetup` for preparing table data.
+    - Control for rollback test data with `@Transactional` after test executed.
 ## How to run on your local ?
 1. Clone this repository.
 2. Change directory to cloned one.